redlibrarian/redlibrarian.github.io/_posts/2019-04-29-spinoza-hobbes-state.markdown

-leaned very heavily (perhaps too heavily) on the idea of structure and determination, in order to contrast it with what I see as a concept of absolute freedom that comes out of liberal philosophy, and which stands as an unquestioned assumption of many current debates within librarianship, especially debates around intellectual freedom.
+leaned very heavily (perhaps too heavily) on the idea of structure and determination, in order to contrast it with what I see as a concept of absolute freedom that comes out of liberal philosophy, and which stands as an unquestioned assumption in many current debates within librarianship, especially debates around intellectual freedom.
 Lenin referred to this kind of exaggeration as "bending the stick", so I should probably clarify that "absolute determination" is just as